Hart family mystery deepens as friends remember previous foster child in Minnesota

-The picture of Jen and Sarah Hart, who drove off a California cliff with at least some of their kids, gets more complicated as friends recall that the couple fostered a Minnesota teen before adopting six children.
+The picture of Jen and Sarah Hart, who drove off a California cliff with at least some of their kids, gets more complicated as friends recall a Minnesota teen they fostered.
 The women seemed caring and outgoing.
 “What happened to them in the last few years?” one friend asked.

 When Sarah and Jen Hart drove off a cliff in California last month, they left a lot of questions about their treatment of six adopted children, at least some of whom died with them.
 Yet, they weren’t the only kids the couple took care of over the years.

-The Harts fostered a teenage girl in the mid-aughts, according to three friends who knew them in Minnesota, where the couple lived before moving to the Pacific Northwest.
+The Harts fostered a teenage girl in the mid-2000s, according to three friends who knew them in Minnesota, where the couple lived before moving to the Pacific Northwest.

 The Minnesota Department of Human Services confirmed the Harts had a foster-care license for two years beginning in April 2005.
 They were in their mid-20s then, a few years out of college.